 While tackling a project like cleaning out the medicine cabinet can seem daunting, it can be easily broken down into four steps:

-Locate the Drug Take-Back event in your community.
+- Locate the Drug Take-Back Day location in your community.
 Immediately drop off meds or secure them in a locked medicine box until you can.

 - Lock up medications that you are still using, then store them out of reach and out of sight.

-This blog post was updated on Oct.
-17, 2022, with updated information and to ensure its contents continue to be relevant and accurate.
+This blog post was published in 2021 and updated in April 2025 with updated information and to ensure its contents continue to be relevant and accurate.